-- > Understands the concepts of interference and diffraction and their applications. - > Understand the role of optical fiber parameters in communication. - Recognize the importance of energy gap in the study of conductivity and hall effect in a semiconductor. - > Illustrates the magnetic and dielectric materials applications. - > Apply the principles of semiconductors in various electronic devices.
+- > Understand the role of Optical fiber parameters in engineering applications. - Recognize the significance of laser by studying its characteristics and its application in finding the particle size. - > Illustrates the magnetic and dielectric materials applications. - > Identifies the various sensor applications.

-Note: In the following list, out of 15 experiments, any 12 experiments must be performed in a semester
+Note: - In the following list of experiments, out of 15 experiments any 12 experiments must be performed in a semester.

-List of Physics Experiments
+List of Physics Experiments: